open-telemetry/opentelemetry-specification/specification/schemas/README.md

 ## How Schemas Work

-We believe that the 3 parties described above should be able to evolve independently over time, while continuously retaining the ability to correctly work together.
+We believe that the 3 parties described above are able to evolve independently over time, while continuously retaining the ability to correctly work together.